dgca/dancortes-old/_posts/2015-02-19-dancortes-is-up-and-running.md

 The first post will be about how this site came to be.
 I made it using [Jekyll](http://jekyllrb.com/), a great tool for building build blog-aware static sites.
 Jekyll is only one piece of the puzzle, though.
 We'll talk about the rest of the process—from getting a domain, to hosting, to mocking up the site, design inspiration, to building the site, and getting it up on the internet.

 If you're new to web design, and you're interested in what putting together a relatively simple website looks like, it'll be worth your time.
+Stay tuned.